Saint-Étienne tramway: Alsthom-Vevey-Duewag articulated tramcars

 This class of tramcars, a variation of the Tramway Français Standard, exists in two types, tramcars introduced in 1991 and those in 1998.
 The first class was introduced between 1991 and 1992 at the time of the line extension to Hôpital Nord.
 They are numbered 901 to 915 and have a seating capacity of 43.
 In 1998, more tramcars were introduced with only minor differences, numbered 916 to 935.

-The first class of modern tramcars (15) was equipped with trolley poles since the PCC trams were still in use.
-These were subsequently replaced by pantographs as the PCC trams were withdrawn and the second group of modern cars was introduced.
+The first class of modern tramcars (15), delivered in 1991–1992, was originally equipped with trolley poles, since the PCC trams were still in use.
+In 1998, these were replaced by pantographs as the PCC trams were withdrawn and the second group of modern cars was introduced.